frct/frct.github.io/_posts/2026-04-21-thompson-sampling.md

 (Version française plus bas)

-This post introduces Thompson Sampling through a hands-on Python notebook.
+This post introduces Thompson Sampling and two non-stationary variants through a hands-on Python notebook.

 [📓 View the notebook (rendered)]()
 <a href="/files/ThompsonSampling.ipynb" download>⬇️ Download the notebook</a>